nginxinc/nginx-otel/CONTRIBUTING.md

 ### Suggest a Feature or Enhancement

+To suggest an new feature or other improvement, create an issue on Github and choose the type 'Feature request'.
+Please fill in the template as provided.

 ### Open a Pull Request

 - Fork the repo, create a branch, implement your changes, add any relevant tests, submit a PR when your changes are **tested** and ready for review.